jchwenger/BackwardPerplexity/README.md

 options:
   -h, --help            show this help message and exit -d DEVICE, --device DEVICE
-                Device string, e.g. 'cuda:0' or 'cpu'
+                Device string, e.g. 'cuda:0' or 'cpu'.
+For parallel, list of devices.
   -t TOKENIZER_PATH, --tokenizer_path TOKENIZER_PATH
                 Path for the tokenizer to use (only used for logging snippets).
-Relative to the train_script folder.
+Relative to the script folder.
   -p PROJECT_NAME, --project_name PROJECT_NAME
                 Name of the project to log to.
-Default is 'BackPerplexityResilient' -s, --no_step_pickup
+  -s, --no_step_pickup
                 If set, train steps_to_train steps more.
 Otherwise, will train UP TO steps_to_train TOTAL steps."
   ```

 Example :
 `python train_script.py path/to/config.json -d cuda:0 -t path/to/tokenizer -p MyTrainingProject -s`

 ### JSON config file
 To run the training script, we need to provide it with a path to the JSON config file.
 Their format slightly depends if training a GPT, GRU or LSTM model.
 In a nutshell, they contain all the necessary hyperparameters for a training run.